ipoom-jeong/gaudi-lab/_members/jaehun_kim.md

 image: images/members/jaehun_kim.jpg
 role: current-undergrad
 links:
-  email: peterkim1130@naver.com
+  email: jaehun1310@yonsei.ac.kr
 ---

-Jaehun Kim is an undergraduate student in the Department of Electronic and Electrical Engineering at Hongik University, with an anticipated graduation in August 2025.
-His primary interests include microprocessors, particularly in branch predictor design and mechanisms for addressing prediction failures.
-He has joined GAUDI Lab as an undergraduate research intern since January 2025.
-Jaehun is dedicated to advancing his knowledge of computer architecture and honing his design skills through active involvement in cutting-edge research projects.
+Jaehun Kim is an integrated MS-PhD student in the Department of System Semiconductor Engineering at Yonsei University, starting in September 2025.
+His research interests focus on high-performance CPU microarchitectures, specifically improving branch prediction and prefetching techniques, as well as developing efficient heterogeneous systems for AI.
+He is a curious and passionate researcher, dedicated to turning innovative ideas into practical, feasible designs that are recognized both in academia and the market, with the aim of being applied in cutting-edge products.